 Just like J.Lo’s amazing pink diamond engagement ring that Ben gave her the first time, you can expect the value of this green diamond to significantly increase over time.
 “Decades of price data show that all natural diamonds gradually increase in value over time and natural fancy color diamonds increase significantly faster, making them a very solid investment,” Mobley tells Only Natural Diamonds.
 “One you can wear and enjoy.”

 Sarah Jessica Parker said it best: “I like my money where I can see it.
 Hanging in my closet.”
 Or, better yet, lovingly cared for in a jewellery box!

 So how do green diamonds actually get their incredible color?
 It all has to do with exposure to natural radiation deep within the Earth after they’ve formed.
 “This causes them to reflect green light,” explains Mobley.
 “It is very rare for this to penetrate through the entire rough diamond, so the green color is usually just a thin layer on the surface of the rough diamond.”

 Because the color lies on the surface, cutting green diamonds is a very tricky and meticulous process.
 “A diamond like this could have taken a year or more to plan and cut to ensure that it reflects the best cut and color possible,” reveals Mobley.

 Natural diamonds can be treated with irradiation after they are discovered to give them a green tint, “but that is a man-made process and they would not be as valuable as a colored diamond that was naturally formed,” he explains.
-Man-made diamonds or color-treated diamonds can always be distinguished from all-natural diamonds and are less rare than the colored diamond that gets their color under the Earth’s surface.
-“If they are man-made, their value is down to only the cost of production which decreases over time.”
+Man-made diamonds or color-treated diamonds can always be distinguished from all-natural diamonds and are less rare than the colored diamond that gets its color under the Earth’s surface.
+“If it is man-made, its value is down to only the cost of production, which decreases over time.”